-The Guardian newspaper originally reported that the hackers had also deleted some of her voice mails, leading to false hopes that she was still alive and deleting them herself.
+The Guardian newspaper originally reported that the hackers had also deleted some of the voice mails left for the girl, leading to false hopes that she was still alive and deleting them herself.
 In fact, the messages may have expired automatically.

-Murdoch said he was “surprised” at the extent of the contact by the employee, Fred Michel, with the British government as it considered a bid by News Corp. to take full ownership of British Sky Broadcasting.
+He said he was “surprised” by the extent of the contact by the employee, Fred Michel, with the British government as it considered a bid by News Corp. to take full ownership of British Sky Broadcasting.

-That bid that collapsed because of the phone-hacking scandal.
+That bid collapsed because of the phone-hacking scandal.

-James and Rupert Murdoch have been hammered over the past year about what they knew about phone hacking by people working for them.
+Murdoch and his son James have been hammered over the past year about what they knew about phone hacking by people working for them.